Jeznar/GitRepo/Work_Log.md

 23.04.15 Created **Quips** to read from a roll table and display result.
 Specifically used to power Strahd Speaks ability.

+23.04.16 Created **Kasimir's Dusk Elf Dagger** that does extra damage on a critical and radiant damage to undead.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)